-Power no longer moves in a linear path from cooperative to consumer; instead, it is generated and stored by a wide variety of resources.
-Many of these distributed energy resources stem directly from consumer-members, including smart thermostats and water heater controls, residential solar, and even electric vehicles, which act as a battery and store energy while they are charging.
+Power no longer moves in a linear path from cooperative to member.
+Instead, it is generated by a wide variety of resources throughout the grid.
+Many of these distributed energy resources stem directly from members, including smart thermostats and water heater controls, residential solar, and even electric vehicles, which act as a battery and store energy while they are charging.
 North Carolina’s electric cooperatives are also pursuing a range of innovative energy solutions, from microgrids to solar and storage, that further contribute to enhanced grid flexibility and efficiency.

 Community solar offers a low-cost, low-risk way for cooperative members to benefit from solar technology.
 This collective solar effort provides a more affordable alternative to the traditional process of purchasing permanently installed solar equipment, and the shared solar model allows members to work together for the common good.